imjasonh/kontain.me/cmd/api/README.md

 $ cd sample-java-app
 ```

-Then, by overriding the address where API requests are sent, you can create
+Then, by using `gcloud` and overriding the address where API requests are sent,
-Build requests that execute buildpacks builds:
+you can create Build requests that execute buildpacks builds:

 ```
 $ CLOUDSDK_API_ENDPOINT_OVERRIDES_CLOUDBUILD=https://api-an3qnndwmq-uc.a.run.app/ gcloud builds submit --tag=gcr.io/my-project/built